 Hello everyone, and welcome to another Singaporean review!
 This Saturday, I’m returning to formalwear with a review of local tailor Ehkay Corner Tailors.

-In this article, I will be chronicling my experience of getting a tuxedo tailored at Ehkay Corner Tailors.
+In this article, I will chronicle my experience getting a tuxedo tailored at Ehkay Corner Tailors.
 In Part 2 (published next week), I will examine the fit and craftsmanship of the finished tuxedo.

 Without further ado, let’s see what the process of getting tailored at Ehkay Corner Tailors is like!